Frank Calvert: The "Possidhon affair" and its aftermath

 The ship, cleared to sail from Edremit to Britain by Frederick's office on April 4, sailed on the 6th.
 Frederick was to have inspected it before issuing the clearance, but he did not.
 On April 28 Frederick notified Lloyd's by telegram that the vessel had been seen burning off Lemnos in a heavy wind on April 8, which is peculiar, because it ought to have been far from Lemnos by then.
 When it had not arrived months later the creditors for the premiums requested their money.
 Frederick submitted a claim through Abbott for a total loss.
 He suggested Greek pirates and collaboration of the crew as causes, implicating Hussein Aga, who had not been seen since then.
 Lloyd's requested documents giving testimony of the loss, turning the case over to Lloyd's Salvage Association.

 Frederick forwarded to Abbott in London four affidavits from British consular agents on Tenedos and Samos of visual sightings of the ship.
 Conspicuously absent were any Turkish documents that should have been examined before permission to sail was granted.
 An investigator from Lloyd's Salvage working from Constantinople finding no record of either Aga or the ship concluded to a fraud.
 Simultaneously Frederick, conducting his own investigation, reached a similar conclusion.
 He had been duped by a person pretending to be a fictional Hussein Aga.
 The witnesses produced a confession, naming Frederick as mastermind of the scheme.
 The Salvage Association turned the matter over to the Foreign Office.
 M. Tolmides, consular agent at Tenedos, admitted to signing the affidavits.
 His defense was that he had given Frederick blank signed forms.

 The Foreign Office issued a public statement questioning Frederick's credibility.
 He requested permission to leave his post to travel to London to defend himself.
 Permission was denied.
 On April 30 he issued a statement that he had been set up and was being framed by an unknown agent, for whom he was conducting an unsuccessful search at Smyrna.
 He found some support in the British ambassador, Henry Bulwer, 1st Baron Dalling and Bulwer, a liberal and a freemason, who accepted him as credible, and noted the hostility of Turkish officialdom against him.
 However, unless Frederick could produce some evidence of the conspiracy, he affirmed, he would officially have to side with the insurance company.
 The matter became international.
 Turkish harbor officials claimed, via Lloyd's agents, that Frederick had submitted forged documents to them.
 The Ottoman Porte complained.
 The Prince of Wales scheduled a visit.
-Fredrick was going to be brought before a consular court, an agency with a reputation for corruption; in particular, bribability.
+Frederick was going to be brought before a consular court, an agency with a reputation for corruption; in particular, bribability.